krishang-1/Football_Match_Prediction/README.md

-This revised **V2 README** is tailored to be the centerpiece of your student project documentation.
+This revised **V2 README** is tailored to be the centerpiece of the documnetation.
 It breaks down the mathematical weightings and the logical evolution from the V1 (Genoa vs. Cagliari) baseline to this advanced tactical engine.

 ---